 General Studies

 First Year Seminar (FYS)

 As part of the General Education curriculum, first-year students entering Alma College and incoming transfer students with fewer than 25 credits awarded are required to successfully complete a minimum of two credits in a First Year Seminar course.

 FYS 101 First Year Seminar

-4 cr

 First Year Seminar courses focus on the interdisciplinary nature of important and timely social, scientific, and cultural issues and are designed to provide every new student with high quality student-faculty interaction that helps students develop skills in critical thinking and communication.
 Topics vary.
 Course fee.

 Honors Program (HNR)

-Courses with this designation are open to students accepted into the Alma College Liberal Arts and Sciences Honors Program.
+Courses with this designation are open to students accepted into the Alma College Honors Program.

-HNR 180A Honors Seminar I
+HNR 100 Honors Seminar

-2-4 cr

-2-4 cr UL

-Course explores variable topics from a multidisciplinary and integrative perspective while addressing essential issues of liberal arts education.
-Open to first-year students in the Alma College Liberal Arts and Sciences Honors Program.
-Offered Winter only.
+1 cr Seminar designed to foster active engagement in the Alma College community: academics, arts, athletics, guest speakers, service, special events, etc. Students will attend, discuss, and maintain a reflective journal on a variety of designated campus events.
+Open to students accepted into the Presidential Honors Program.
+Prereg: Acceptance into the Presidential Honors Program

-HNR 280A Honors Seminar II
+HNR 200 Honors Seminar

-2-4 cr UL ed into the Alma

-Second course available to students accepted into the Alma College Liberal Arts and Sciences Honors Program.
-Offered Winter only.
+1 cr Seminar designed to foster active engagement in the Alma College community: academics, arts, athletics, guest speakers, service, special events, etc. Students will attend, discuss, and maintain a reflective journal on a variety of designated campus events.
+Open to students accepted into the Presidential Honors Program.
+Prereq: Acceptance into the Presidential Honors Program

+Honors Seminar HNR 300

+Seminar designed to foster active engagement in the Alma College community: academics, arts, athletics, guest speakers, service, special events, etc. Students will attend, discuss, and maintain a reflective journal on a variety of designated campus events.
+Open to students accepted into the Presidential Honors Program.
+Prereq: Acceptance into the Presidential Honors Program

-HNR 480 Senior Honors Seminar
+HNR 400 Honors Seminar

-Capstone course for the honors program.
+1 cr

+1 cr

+4 cr

+Seminar designed to foster active engagement in the Alma College community: academics, arts, athletics, guest speakers, service, special events, etc. Students will attend, discuss, and maintain a reflective journal on a variety of designated campus events.
+Open to students accepted into the Presidential Honors Program.
+Prereg: Acceptance into the Presidential Honors Program

 American Studies (AMS)

 Minor Requirements

 Thirty credits which must include: